ammar-15/pragma/README.md

 Built to explore real-time capture, time-series analysis, and scalable motion data processing in a clean, web-based architecture.

+This project is merely for practice and will not be hosted.

 ## Demo Images

 ![alt text](image.png)